Managing Billing Entries

 Filtering

-The billing list supports three filters that can be combined:
+The billing list supports several filters that can be combined:

 Aircraft — Show entries for a specific aircraft or all aircraft.
 Your aircraft filter selection is remembered across sessions.